Identifying atmospheric fronts based on diabatic processes using the dynamic state index (DSI): Results

-The general procedure for identifying fronts from gridded data is to use one or more meteorological input variables, apply a function to them, and then test for a threshold exceedance.
-At the end, graphical filters can be applied, e.g. to delete disconnected pixels (see, e.g., \citet{Berry2011,Kern2019}).
-To be able to compare the methods and the influence of the input variables directly with each other, no filters are used in this study.
-In this chapter the two state-of-the-art front identification methods according to \citet{Hewson1998} and \citet{Parfitt2017} are explained and applied directly to a case study (a rapid cyclogenesis caused by a dry intrusion occurring in February 2014 over the North Atlantic) using the ERA5 reanalysis on pressure levels with a horizontal resolution of 0.25$^\circ \times$0.25$^\circ$) using the three previously described methods.
-The TFP method detects the northern hemisphere Atlantic and Pacific storm tracks, which are partly washed out to the north.
-The southern hemisphere (summer) storm tracks are also recognizable in lower intensity.
-The F diagnostic (using the recommended threshold $F>2$ for mid-level fronts) shows strong signals along the northern hemisphere storm tracks, but only weak signals along the southern hemisphere storm tracks.
-The region around the equator is masked out due to the convergence of the Coriolis parameter (as recommended by \citet{Parfitt2017}).
-Also the DSI method detects clearly the northern hemisphere storm tracks with their typical characteristics (northward tilt and eastward intensity decrease \citep{Hoskins2002}) and as well the southern hemisphere storm tracks in a stronger intensity then the F diagnostic.
-Compared to the TFP method the southern hemisphere storm tracks detected by the DSI method are more pronounced over the Atlantic and Indian Ocean, which is consistent with the cyclogenesis density found by \cite{Hoskins2005}.
+Fig. \ref{abb_na-clim} shows the occurrence probability of detected fronts (global north winter climatology, i.e. DJF 2000-2019, based on hourly ERA5 data) using the three previously described methods.
+The TFP method detects the Northern Hemisphere Atlantic and Pacific storm tracks, which are partly washed out to the north.
+The Southern Hemisphere (summer) storm tracks are also recognizable in lower intensity.
+The F diagnostic (using the recommended threshold $F>2$ for mid-level fronts) shows strong signals along the Northern Hemisphere storm tracks, but only weak signals along the Southern Hemisphere storm tracks.
+The region around the equator is masked out due to the convergence of the Coriolis parameter, as recommended by \citet{Parfitt2017}.
+The DSI method detects clearly the Northern Hemisphere storm tracks with their typical characteristics -- northward tilt and eastward intensity decrease \citep{Hoskins2002}.
+The Southern Hemisphere storm tracks are detected by the DSI method as well, and in a stronger intensity than with the F diagnostic.
+Compared to the TFP method, the Southern Hemisphere storm tracks detected by the DSI method are more pronounced over the Atlantic and Indian Ocean, which is consistent with the cyclogenesis density found by \cite{Hoskins2005}.
 All methods show also signals along the inner tropical convergence zone.